daily word - wheat and chaff

 Add new comment

-daily word - pleasure or meaning?
+daily word - tag team

 Dale Cresap's picture